jamespmernin/Loopy-Lab/README.md

 # Iteration Practice Lab YAY

+_During this exercise students will practice:_
+- Using both `for` and `while` loops to solve basic coding tasks
+- Incrementally write code to pass unit tests and verify that they pass
+- Given more challenging tasks and problems, strategically use loops to tackle more complex iterations
+- Breaking apart a difficult problem into smaller, debuggable steps

 ### Intro

 In this lab you'll get practice using `while` and `for` loops to solve basic programming problems.
 There are also tests for your coding convenience!
 Here's a brief rundown of what's to come: